The Wind (1928 film): Cast

+Music

+In 2019, the Dallas Chamber Symphony commissioned an original film score for The Wind from composer Alain Mayrand.
+The score premiered during a concert screening on November 23, 2019 at Moody Performance Hall with Richard McKay conducting.

+This film featured a theme song entitled "Love Brought The Sunshine" which was composed by William Axt, David Mendoza, Herman Ruby and Dave Dreyer.

 Production

 Gish came up with the idea of making a film adaptation of the novel of the same name.
 Irving Thalberg immediately gave her permission to do so.
 Gish recalled wanting Lars Hanson as her leading man after seeing him in a Swedish film with Greta Garbo.
 She also assigned Victor Sjöström as the director herself.
-Sjöström directed Gish before in the 1926 film The Scarlet Letter.
+Sjöström had directed Gish before in the 1926 film The Scarlet Letter.